sah/java-tutorial/03-First-Test.md

 instance](http://selenium.googlecode.com/git/docs/api/java/index.html?org/openqa/selenium/remote/RemoteWebDriver.html)
 gives you access to the full power of Selenium.

-Now that you know how to create a basic Selenium test, lets see how to test against your own web app using additional Selenium functionality.
+Next Steps
+---

+This test gives you the basic structure for any Selenium test that will run on Sauce Labs.
+Next, let's look at how you can use more Selenium functionality to create more realistic tests of your own web app.

 * _Next_: [Running tests against web applications](##04-Testing-Apps.md##)